Approximately 13 tons of hazardous waste is generated every second. Every year, that’s 400 million tons of hazardous waste.

-It’s true.
-While hazardous waste is prevalent in places such as hospitals, laboratories, and automobile garages, it’s also present in everyday activities such as farming and water treatment.
-In fact, many of us generate this type of waste in our own homes from household products such as batteries and pesticides without realizing it.
+Found throughout hospitals, laboratories, and automobile garages, hazardous waste is also present in farming and water treatment activities.
+Many of us generate this type of waste in our own homes from household products such as batteries and pesticides without realizing it.

 The hazardous waste industry is growing every day.
-Here are some of the most important facts to keep in mind.
+Here are some essential facts to keep in mind.

 Hazardous Waste Statistics

-In just one generation, the earth’s production of man-made chemicals increased by 40,000% to 400 million tons.
+• In just one generation, the earth’s production of manufactured chemicals increased by 40,000% to 400 million tons.

-Just 15% of the total amount of waste generated by health-related activities is considered hazardous.
+• Just 15% of the total waste generated by healthcare-related activities is considered hazardous.

 Solid Waste Facts and Statistics